 You dust and shine your furniture regularly, but over time it will start to leave a dark film on your tables, chairs and shelves.
-You'll need to do a periodic deep cleaning to keep your furniture looking its best.
-Here’s how to clean wood furniture without damaging it.
+You’ll need to do a periodic deep cleaning to keep your furniture looking its best.
+If you want to keep your wood furniture looking beautiful and polished, it’s important to dust and shine it regularly.
+However, even with regular maintenance, your wood furniture may eventually start to accumulate a dark film and require a deeper cleaning.
+Here are some tips and techniques for how to clean dirty wood furniture and how to clean wood furniture naturally, without damaging it.

 Knowing how to clean old wood furniture that has decades’ of buildup polish will help you restore the item to its original beauty.
 Steep two tea bags in boiling water.
 Let the tea cool to room temperature, take a soft cloth, wring it out in the tea until it’s damp and wash the wood.
 The tannic acid from the tea is great for maintaining the wood.

 There’s always that one person who never uses a coaster.
 This is how to remove water rings from wood.
 Put some non-gel toothpaste on the spot and rub with a soft cloth till the stain is lifted.
 For stubborn stains, mix equal parts baking soda and toothpaste.
 Wipe the toothpaste off with a clean damp cloth and dry thoroughly.

 Erase Difficult Marks on Wood Furniture

 To remove an ink marks, mix 1 tablespoon of baking soda and 1 teaspoon of water into a thin paste.
 Apply to the stain and rub gently with a soft cloth until the stain disappears.
 Wipe the toothpaste off with a clean damp cloth and dry thoroughly.